2026 Dynasty Superflex Rookie Rankings: The Year of the QB (Updated Jan. 19)

 Still need 2025 rookie rankings?
 Check out our dynasty rookie rankings for every format.

 LSU's Garrett Nussmeier boasts incredible highlight-reel off-platform throws.
-He struggled with INTs, throwing 12, but his ball placement improved throughout the 2024 season.
+He struggled with INTs, throwing 12, but his ball placement continues to improve.

 These 2026 Dynasty Superflex Rookie Rankings Are Just The Start